Skip to main content

 Here’s the reality…

-The reality is, that just like you may not be understanding the neurotypicals, they don’t understand you.
+The reality is that it’s a two-way street.
+Just as you may not understand the neurotypicals, they often don’t understand you.

-It’s possible to cognitively understand NT’s better, to better anticipate what they will be doing or saying.
+It’s possible to cognitively understand NT’s better, to better anticipate what they might say or do.

 Social interactions are one challenge.
 Sensory issues are another.